Danny Nielsen – Tap Choreographer and Performer

 Calder White grew up in Niagara Falls, Ontario, where he studied competitive dance for eight years before joining Toronto’s Canadian Contemporary Dance Theatre in 2011.
 He has performed in styles ranging from contemporary Aboriginal dance to urban street forms and tap and has originated roles in work by Colin Connor (José Limón Dance Foundation), Shay Kuebler (Shay Kuebler/Radical System Art), Kora Radella (BOOMERANG), and Alexander Whitley (Alexander Whitley Dance Company).
 In the spring of 2018, Calder graduated Summa Cum Laude from the Department of Dance at the Ohio State University.
 During his time at Ohio State, he was fortunate to study under Bebe Miller, Crystal Perkins, Sofie Clemmensen and Eddie Taketa, as well as choreographing and presenting his own work in and around Columbus, Ohio.
 Calder’s research interests lay in physicalizing sensitivity and cathartic release.

-Support Staff & CREATIVE DESIGN ARTISTS
+management & CREATIVE DESIGN ARTISTS

-Brent Belsher - Company Manager and Representative
+Brent Belsher - Company Manager

 Brent Belsher’s career in the arts began when he took a position with Ballet British Columbia as manager of artistic operations in 2000.
 Prior to his involvement in the arts Brent worked for a Vancouver based travel company leading groups of people to over 35 countries.
 He has worked as an international meeting planner and also worked in Japan for four years as a cross-cultural trainer and English teacher.
 Since 2006 he began working as an arts consultant primarily in dance and works with a variety of organizations specializing in agent work, management and touring.